 To be able to provide us with information as soon as possible, Google primarily optimizes these search results differently.

-Pages which are used in Google Home search load much faster than most pages.
+Pages used in Google Home Search load faster.
 Search result pages in voice searches usually load in 4.6 seconds, while most pages take 8.8 seconds to load.

-Page speed and security protocols are factors that have always been important for SEO, but they’re even more critical when it comes to SEO voice search.
+Page speed and security protocols are factors that have always been important for SEO.
+They're even more critical when it comes to SEO voice search.

 Benefits of SEO Voice Search for Your Business